danelms/softEng/minutes.md

 - Prototype finished

 ### 31/10/22 SDJ
+- Had a meeting with the client, presented the prototype to confirm they were happy with the overall design and planned functionality
 - Made a few notes regarding the test strategy
 - Progress on the UI design and programming

+### 02/11/22 SDJ
+- General programming progress (mainly UI based)
+- Database design (ERD)